nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 09.md

 The the one that was basically making a rant that was picky goblin song.
 You started melting out some pretty offensive lyrics and then got zotted to death.
 Mhmm.
 For speed.
 I'm looking good.

 Alright.
 The other guy took three damage?
 No. It's that guy's turn.
-He's going to move up, target Carson, and pull out his dog slicer back.
+He's going to move up, target Karsten, and pull out his dog slicer back.

 Oh.
 Miss.
 Yeah.
 Miss.
 Ouch.

 I splatted it.
 Spectacular.
 And it is time to refresh hero points so everybody gets a hero point.
 Yay.
 And then the other guy, he is going to take a look at the guy that zotted his buddies and Mhmm.

 Get him, pull out his, pull out his turbo.
-You I'm hitting for two points of damage to Samir.
+You I'm hitting for two points of damage to Simear.
 Oh.
-Then Samir.
+Then Simear.
 He's going to make a would you attempt to demoralize you with a rude gesture?

 That's me.
 He's gonna flash you.
-Samir.
+Simear.
 Thank you.
-And fail to make Samir demoralize.
+And fail to make Simear demoralize.

 Uh-oh.
 Good.
 So here, you're up.
 I really don't need to flank this guy.
 I think I can get up there with two moves.